 The Weight Test

 While diamonds and cubic zirconia may look similar, they have different weights.
-For starters, did you know that cubic zirconia is twice as heavy than a diamond of the same size and proportions?
-Use a small scale or hold these two gemstones in your hand to compare their weights, and you will notice that the diamond jewelry is lighter than the cubic zirconia jewelry.
+For starters, diamonds are much more heavy than cubic zirconia?
+You should be able to feel the weight difference when you rest the gemstones in each of your palm.
+Use a small scale or hold these two gemstones in your hand to compare their weights, and you will notice that the diamond jewelry is slight heavier than the cubic zirconia jewelry.

 NOTE: Gemstones set in jewelry pieces are harder to compare weights as they have different base metal that can make them feel heavier.